The Meaning of Joy & 3 Ways to Feel More Joy

 Who were you when you were doing these things?

-How did these feelings feel in your body?
+How did this experience feel in your body?

 Where were these feelings in your body?
 Describe them (such as warm, exciting, tingly, peaceful, in the zone, confident, and thrilling.
 The color blue, yellow, etc….